chapter five

 • Optimizing JSON data access with GIN and B-tree indexes

 Postgres introduced initial support for JSON back in 2012.
 Since then, JSON-specific capabilities and improvements have been added on a regular basis.
-Today, Postgres offers such mature and comprehensive JSON support that it can easily function as a document database, storing and processing JSON objects of various complexity.
+Today, Postgres offers mature and comprehensive JSON support so that it can easily function as a document database, storing and processing JSON objects of various complexity.

 5.1 Storing JSON data